-Mangroves are extremely important not only to species like snook that call this habitat home, but also because they create and stabilize coastal shorelines.
-Mangroves are unique in the ability to live in such a salt-rich environment.
-As red mangroves take in necessary water through their roots, they are able to exclude much of the salts that are in the water.
-In contrast, black mangroves and white mangroves use a different strategy - they take in salty water, and excrete the salts through their leaves.
-Mangroves also have specialized root systems that allow them to live in these tough environments.
+Mangroves are extremely important not only to species like snook that call this habitat home but also because they create and stabilize coastal shorelines.
+Mangroves are unique in the ability to live in such a salt-rich environment; to deal with these aquatic hurdles, they have developed salt excretion techniques, specialized seeds and also specialized root systems.